MartinLampel/drlnd_p1_navigation/Report.md

 To approximate the optimal action-value function a neural network was used.
 The usage of neural networks can lead that the reinforcement learning is unstable or diverge.
 To overcome this issue, a nature inspired mechanism, namely experience replay was used in 'Human-level control through deep reinforcement learning'.
-This approach randomizes over data and remove correlations.
 The second concept to address these issues was to update the target action-value function periodically to reduce correlations.

 To find the optimal action-value function during the training following loss function is used: